Haz679/blog/source/_posts/Sprint-3.md

-change 404 page to includea PHP reverse shell since we're admin, the 404 page can be changed tthrough the webpage point ip to 10.0.2.15 machine
+change 404 page to includea PHP reverse shell since we're admin, the 404 page can be changed tthrough the webpage point ip to 10.0.2.15 machine also point to transmit tp port 1234 why?
+The server needs to poin to the attacker why is ther server trying to connect to the attacker?

+The reverse shell is  trying to  create a connection without having a direct way in

 upgrade shell - ropnop.com